Skip to main content

 Chumba historically held a $100 floor.
 Hello Millions is in the middle.

-From personal experience on McLuck and SpinBlitz (same back office), first redemptions take longer than subsequent ones, KYC verification is the bottleneck.
+CasinoRankr has not completed a redemption on this back office, so this review does not report a tested first-redemption timeline.
 Submit your ID and proof of address before you start playing if you actually intend to redeem, not after you hit the threshold and the queue is already backed up.

 One thing the operator's published record is silent on: a specific SC playthrough multiple.
 Third-party reviews repeat a 1x figure, the operator does not publish this number on a public page that I can audit independently.
 Take third-party 1x claims with a grain of salt until you see the requirement spelled out in your account terms after signup.